|Point Judith, RI|

 Point Judith Lighthouse was selected as one of five lighthouses to appear in 2013 on a set of stamps issued by the U.S. Postal Service called “New England Coastal Lighthouses.”
 The stamps are part of a series that has covered lighthouses in different regions of the country.
 An unveiling ceremony was held at each of the five featured lighthouses on July 13, 2013.

 Point Judith Lighthouse is located on what is now Point Judith Coast Guard Station.
 In addition to maintaining the lighthouse, the coastguardsmen on duty serve in search and rescue operations and law enforcement.
 The lighthouse remains an active aid to navigation and still uses a fourth-order Fresnel lens.
 The lighthouse is listed in the National Register of Historic Places.
-The grounds are open to the public, although the interior of the lighthouse, oil house, and fog signal building are not.

 Located on Point Judith, marking the